Skip to main content

 ORS 279C -- Public improvements (construction)

-Context: county-funded legal work is already at the center of an active ethics case
+Context: county-funded legal work prompted an ethics investigation

-On February 6, 2026, the Oregon Government Ethics Commission voted 7-0 to open preliminary review of OGEC Case 25-708ECF against Commissioner Matt Scarfo.
+On February 6, 2026, the Oregon Government Ethics Commission voted 7-0 to investigate possible violations in OGEC Case 25-708ECF involving Commissioner Matt Scarfo.
 One of the allegations presented by OGEC's Compliance Coordinator is that Scarfo used publicly funded county counsel to pursue a term-limits challenge that -- if it succeeded -- would directly benefit his own ability to run again.
 That underlying legal work was performed by Baum Smith LLC.
+The February vote authorized an investigation; it was not a finding of violation.
+OGEC's final-disposition portal showed no published disposition for the case as of August 9, 2026.

 Read the OGEC case timeline